 Note: FHA loans feature limits on mortgage amounts based on your county.

-What is the difference between an FHA loan and a conventional loan?
+What is the difference between an FHA loan and a conventional mortgage loan?

 FHA Loan Requirements in Kansas

 To meet the FHA’s minimum qualifications, you can borrow up to 96.5% of home’s value, which means a down payment of 3.5% would be required.
 Additionally, you must have a steady employment history or have worked for the same employer for the past two years.